-Vive le France!
+Vive la France!
 And a lot of other nations, too

 "There may be players who come from different origins, but we do have the same state of mind," Griezmann said.
 "We all play for the same jersey, the cockerel.
 For our country, we give everything we have.
 As soon as you wear the jersey, we do everything for each other."

 He scored the go-ahead goal after the first video review-created penalty kick in a World Cup final.
-During a delay of about four minutes that might have unnerved less-composed players.
-Griezmann told himself to pretend it was a league match.
+During a delay of about four minutes that might have unnerved less-composed players, Griezmann told himself to pretend it was a league match.

 "Carry on and do the same thing as I normally do," he remembered thinking.

-At 27, he in his prime but in the penumbra of Spanish soccer at Atletico Madrid, toiling in a league that Barcelona and Real Madrid dominate.
+At 27, he is in his prime but in the penumbra of Spanish soccer powers at Atletico Madrid, toiling in a league that Barcelona and Real Madrid dominate.
 He led the 2016 European Championship with six goals and tied for second with four at the World Cup, three on penalty kicks, earning the Bronze Ball as third-best player behind Croatia midfielder Luka Modric and Belgium forward Eden Hazard.

 Griezmann kissed the trophy, knowing his generation will be revered in the same way Zidane, Petit, Thierry Henry, Lilian Thuram and Fabien Barthez remain renowned from Calais to Cannes.